Labor Day is the holiday specifically intended to celebrate “the strength and spirit de corps” of the working person.

 I suspect a big part of that is because I can only ski a few precious days each year.
 A famous entertainer once said: “Always leave them wanting more.”

 Work provides more than just some movement in life.
 For many people, work provides a reason to get up each day.
 It provides self-esteem, friendships and social contact.
 It also provides stimulation, accomplishment and an outlet for creativity.
-Many of our friendships started at work and for some work is the only social contact they get.
+Many of our friendships started at work and for some people work is the only social contact they get.

 So this Labor Day, take a careful look at what you do for a living, and realize this work thing is not simply trading time for money, but how you spend your life.